 Lotion, acne wash, cologne, deodorant… young people lather and primp daily with lots of personal care products, resulting in exposure to many combinations of untested and potentially harmful chemicals.
-Help guide tweens and teens toward safer bodycare with these tips:
+Help guide tweens and teens toward safer cosmetics and bodycare with these tips.

 1. Reduce your use.